 You can travel by train from Milan which around 2 hours and there are over 25 trains you can catch throughout the day.
 If you set off early you will get a full day to experience the highlights of Venice before catching a night train back.

-Venice is one of the most unique places to see in the world and in a day you will have time to check out places like San Marco Piazza, ride a gondola, take a scenic boat trip through the canals or check out the nearby colourful island of Murano.
+This is one of the most unique places to see in the world and in a day you will have time to check out some of the best places in Venice like San Marco Piazza, ride a gondola, take a scenic boat trip through the canals or check out the nearby colourful island of Murano.

 If you have never been to Venice before and don't have plans to return to Italy anytime soon then this day trip should be one of your top priorities.